 Location: Hakone, Kanagawa Prefecture

 General Information: Spa Resort Ryokan Hakone Ginyu (箱根吟遊) is a luxurious and utterly romantic Onsen Ryokan located in Hakone.
 From the beautiful mountain onsen, you have stunning views of Fuji-Hakone-Izu National Park’s lush green nature.
-In fall, you will be surrounded by colorful autumn leaves.
+In the fall, you will be surrounded by colorful autumn leaves.
 Definitely, one of the most romantic times to stay at this onsen ryokan.

 Romantic Onsen Day Trip: Out of all the recommended onsen for couples, this is the most romantic in my opinion.
-Every evening you can reserve their spa pavilion with a private onsen bath for 2 hours from 21:00 – 23:00 and spent a romantic time with your significant other.
+Every evening you can reserve their spa pavilion with a private onsen bath for 2 hours from 21:00 – 23:00 and spend a romantic time with your significant other.
 You will get an exclusive bartender who is going to mix your drinks, you can bring your own CD to play songs that bring back the sweetest memories of your time together, and for a little extra they will also prepare champagne and a bouquet.

 Romantic Ryokan Stay: All the rooms feature a stunning outdoor onsen bath on the balcony or terrace with beautiful mountain or forest views.
 Spa Resort Ryokan Hakone Ginyu is by far one of the most beautiful and luxurious onsen ryokans I have seen.
 Just check out the video below and you will know what I mean.
 However, the room fares are also some of the steepest I have seen so far.